-Colorado is known for its towering mountain peaks, golden aspen groves, and some of the best skiing in the country.
-But what about the other half of Colorado?
 The eastern plains are an integral part of Colorado’s culture and history.
-Covering almost a third of the state this region offers unique terrain and historical perspective that is unknown to most.
+Covering almost a third of the state this region offers unique terrain, towns, activities, and historical perspectives that are unknown to most.

 The list below is by no means a complete compendium of places to see and things to do in eastern Colorado but simply a few destinations that are worthy of a visit.
 So, pin these five destinations to your map and read why a road trip through Colorado’s Eastern Plains might surprise you.